edinburgh-napier/set09121/lectures/lecture14.md

 # Weighted Graphs

 - For pathfinding we are concerned with the cost.
-- The cost of a path is dependant on some factors (in games normally the distance) that allows us to determine what the cheapest path is.
+- The cost of a path is dependent on some factors that allows us to determine what the cheapest path is.
+    - Game factors: distance, underlying terrain, obstacles
 - We consider that an edge has a cost associated with it (weight)
-- To traverse an edge means to incur the cost of that traversal
+- To traverse an edge means to incur the cost of that traversal.
-- In our pathfinding each traversal will have a cost of one
+- In our pathfinding each traversal will have a cost of 1.

 ![image](assets/images/weighted-graph.png) <!-- .element width="60%"  -->